SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Semantic/assignments.rst

    val a, b, c = UInt(4 bits)
    a := 0
    b := a
-   //a := 1 // this would cause an `assignment overlap` error,
+   // a := 1 // this would cause an `assignment overlap` error,
              // if manually overridden the assignment would take assignment priority c := a

    var x = UInt(4 bits)